Kuadrant/multicluster-gateway-controller/docs/how-to/multicluster-gateways-walkthrough.md

 ## Introducing the workload clusters

 So now we have a working gateway with DNS and TLS configured.
-Let place this gateway on the workload clusters and bring traffic to those gateways also.
+Let's place this gateway on the workload clusters and bring traffic to those gateways also.

 1. We need to modify our placement to update our `numberOfClusters` to 2.
 To patch, run: